0llipu/op-fs-project-2/readme.md

 Fifth and the last route is named /api/delete/:id and it is used to delete a certain bird with a specific ID.

 To all these routes I also made a frontend so that the user can view a list of birds, more details for one bird and add, update or delete birds aswell.
 Next steps could be to construct some login environment for the user and do some snazzy modern frontend with a real frontend library.

+Link for this project on render is: https://op-fs-project-2.onrender.com/